Heatstroke, exhaustion and cramps are more common in adults age 65 or older

 Excessive heat is not safe for anyone—regardless of their age—but if you’re age 65 or older, the heat waves of summer can have a much greater impact on your health than they did when you were younger.
 Information from the Centers for Disease Control and Prevention shows that older adults experience more adverse effects from the heat than young people do because seniors:

-Luckily, this doesn’t mean you have to avoid summer activities and huddle in the air conditioning the entire season.
-Following a few precautions can help you keep your cool all summer long.
+Luckily, this doesn’t mean you have to avoid warm weather activities and huddle in the air conditioning.
+Following a few precautions can help you keep your cool when the heat rises.

 Types of heat-related illness